-If you live alone, you're a single parent who lives with children under the age of 18 (i.e. if there is only one adult in your home), or you are in a relationship, but don't live with your partner, you may still form an 'extended household' with the members of 1 other household (of any size).
+At all COVID protection levels, if you live alone, you're a single parent who lives with children under the age of 18 (i.e. if there is only one adult in your home), or you are in a relationship, but don't live with your partner, you may still form an 'extended household' with the members of 1 other household (of any size).

 It's very important to do what you can to reduce the risk of you and other people getting ill with coronavirus.
 You can spread the virus even if you do not have symptoms.